lauslim12/speednote/README.md

 yarn dev
 ```

-To create a production build, follow the steps below:
+To create a production build, you need to follow the steps below:

 ```bash
 yarn build
 yarn start
 ```

-## Limitations

-- Despite its speed, this application is a bit volatile (relies on `localStorage`) and should not be used for long-term note saving.
-You should also not try to exceed your browser's `localStorage` size (do not make notes that are too large / too long).
-It is said that the maximum size for `localStorage` is 5MB.
-- Actually we should await for the debounce to finish before allowing the user to close the browser, not just invoking it.
-If the debounce is not finished and the user closes the browser, the changes will not be saved.
-But, to be honest, [from this benchmark](https://stackoverflow.com/a/46779140/13980107) and [this benchmark](https://gomakethings.com/how-fast-is-vanilla-js-localstorage/), this is a very edge-case because `localStorage` can save in less than a millisecond.
-A good solution is to add an 'Unsaved Confirmation' before we close the browser is the debounce is still not finished yet.
+There are no dependencies (environment variables or the like), this is a standalone project.

 ## Credits